SAM9X75 Curiosity LAN Kit - Quick Start Guide for MPLAB® Harmony v3

 Note the assigned IP address as it will be used to run the iPerf test.

+In this example, corresponding to network configuration 1, the IP address is 192.168.100.11.
 In case of network configuration 2, the IP address will depend on your local environment.

 Back to Top

-Start the TCP Server on the SAM9X75 Curiosity Board by running the following command:
+Start the TCP server on the SAM9X75 Curiosity Board by running the following command:

 iperf -s -i 1